georgelza/DataPipeline-MQTT_Fluss_Prometheus/devlab0/README.md

 See the master <root>/`README.md` file for the basic downloading of all the containers and library/jar files and building various containers images used and then see the "Run the stack" lower down.

-### To test the stack see:  ->  Create Fluss Catalog
+### To test the stack see:  ->  Create Catalogs

 To test the stack see:

+it starts with creating a base catalogs, we have 2, `hive_catalog` and `fluss_catalog`.

+Inside the `hive_catalog` we have 2 databases, `mqtt` and `prometheus`, inside the `fluss_catalog` we have a single database called `fluss`.

-it starts with creating a Fluss based catalog, this catalog is created inside Flink, referencing the fluss `bootstrap.servers` which creates the link between the Fluss and Flink environments.
+This catalog is created inside Flink, referencing the fluss `bootstrap.servers` which creates the link between the Fluss and Flink environments.

 [Manually testing stack](https://alibaba.github.io/fluss-docs/docs/engine-flink/getting-started/#preparation-when-using-flink-sql-client)

 ```
 CREATE CATALOG fluss_catalog WITH (